Growing Crops in Regolith in Space

 Pioneering Sustainable Agriculture in Space

-Starbase Brewing, the pioneering craft brewery with a vision to be the first beer on Mars, proudly announces the launch of the OASIS experiment (Optimizing Agriculture in Simulated Interplanetary Soils) as part of NASA’s Crew-11 mission, set to depart for the International Space Station (ISS) on July 31, 2025.
-This groundbreaking study, conducted in collaboration with Texas A&M and Jaguar Space, marks a historic milestone: the first attempt to grow crops in Martian regolith simulant in space, advancing the dream of sustainable agriculture for future colonies on Mars.
+In August of 2025, Starbase Brewing launched their first space-based agriculture experiment to the International Space Station as part of NASA’s Crew-11 mission.
+OASIS, which stands for "Optimizing Agriculture in Simulated Interplanetary Soils", was a groundbreaking study conducted in collaboration with Texas A&M and Jaguar Space.
+This payload was the first attempt to grow crops in Martian regolith simulant in space, advancing the dream of sustainable agriculture for future colonies on Mars.

-Building on Starbase Brewing’s innovative terrestrial research with Texas A&M AgriLife, the OASIS experiment combines Martian regolith simulant (JSC-Mars-1) with select microbes to enhance crop viability.
-These microbes (Saccromyces cerevisiae, Pseudomonas fluorescens, Azotobacter chroococcum and Azospirilium brasilense) were chosen because they act synergistically with the properties of Brewer’s Spent Grain (BSG), a nutrient rich byproduct of the beer making process.
+Building on Starbase Brewing’s innovative terrestrial research with Texas A&M AgriLife, the OASIS experiment combined Martian regolith simulant (JSC-Mars-1) with select microbes to enhance crop viability.
+These microbes (Saccromyces cerevisiae, Pseudomonas fluorescens, Azotobacter chroococcum and Azospirilium brasilense) were chosen because they acted synergistically with the properties of Brewer’s Spent Grain (BSG), a nutrient rich byproduct of the beer making process.

-Starbase Brewing’s Spaceflight experiment expands on promising Earth-based trials that demonstrated improved plant growth in regolith amended with BSG.
-Now, aboard the ISS, the experiment will test barley (Hordeum vulgare) growth in microgravity and radiation conditions, offering critical insights into plant-microbe interactions for extraterrestrial agriculture.
+Starbase Brewing’s Spaceflight experiment expanded on promising Earth-based trials that demonstrated improved plant growth in regolith amended with BSG.
+Aboard the ISS, the experiment tested barley (Hordeum vulgare) growth in microgravity and radiation conditions, offering critical insights into plant-microbe interactions for extraterrestrial agriculture.

 The OASIS Experiment